 Two communications experts.

 Two Combat Engineers (who can do more than demolitions.
-They can also build bridges, dig wells, install water-treatment, irrigation systems, etc. ).
+They can also build bridges, dig wells, install water-treatment, electrical power, irrigation systems, etc. ).

 Two weapons experts.